ziadiab/retail-merchandising-inventory-intelligence-dashboard-in-your-shoe/README.md

 This project is an end-to-end **Retail Merchandising & Inventory Intelligence Dashboard** developed for **In Your Shoe**, a fashion retail brand.

-Using **Microsoft Excel** for data preparation and **Power BI** for data modeling and visualization, the dashboard transforms raw retail data into actionable business insights that support merchandising, inventory planning, replenishment, markdown decisions, and inventory transfers.
+Using **Microsoft Excel** for data preparation and **Power BI** for data modeling, DAX calculations, and interactive reporting, the dashboard transforms raw retail data into actionable insights that support merchandising, inventory planning, replenishment, markdown decisions, and inventory transfers.

-The project follows a business intelligence workflow, from data cleaning and modeling to KPI development and executive reporting.
+Rather than simply reporting historical metrics, the dashboard converts retail data into business recommendations that help merchandising teams make faster and more informed decisions.

+---

+# Project Highlights

+- Built an end-to-end Business Intelligence solution using Excel and Power BI.
+- Designed a Star Schema data model with multiple fact and dimension tables.
+- Created 25+ business KPIs using DAX.
+- Implemented realistic retail business rules for inventory health classification.
+- Developed interactive dashboards focused on executive decision-making.
+- Delivered actionable recommendations instead of descriptive reporting.

 ---